LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 *Released*: TBD
 * Issue 39529: Make reset view in lineage graph operational
 * Use URLResolver for resolving links returned from lineage query
-* Rename and re-parameterize SampleDeleteConfirmModal to EntityDeleteConfirmModal (and move to lineage instead of samples) for reuse with data class objects
+* Rename and re-parameterize SampleDeleteConfirmModal to EntityDeleteConfirmModal (and move to entities instead of samples) for reuse with data class objects
 * Issue 39252: Show initial seed node details on lineage panel while lineage is loading.

 ### version 0.23.2